 1. Think about how your goals fit with the job description.

 When crafting your answer, remember to carefully review the job posting.
-Consider which of the required skills and traits you already have and would like to gain more experience in.
+Consider which of the required skills and traits you already have and would like to strengthen and also those you’d like to gain more experience in.
 It can be helpful to look at the specifics of what the job entails and think about what it would mean to advance your knowledge and expertise in these areas over the next five years.

-2. Envision the experiences you’d like to have on your resume in five years.
+2. Envision the experiences related to this position that you’d like to have on your resume in five years.

-It can also be a helpful practice to think about what your ideal resume might look like five years from now.
+It can be a helpful practice to think about what an ideal resume might realistically look like for someone in this role five years from now.
 Think about the following categories and how they might look in the future:

-Remember, you don’t necessarily need to include these specifics in your answer during the interview.
+You may not need to include all of these points in your answer during the interview.
 However, thinking about what your future resume might look like can help you shape your response.

 Related: 10 Career Development Goals

-3. Reflect on your interests and how they might evolve.
+3. Reflect on your interests and how they might evolve in this role.

 Example answers to “Where do you see yourself in five years?”

-“In five years, I would love to be an industry expert that others can go to for ideas, help and strategy.
+“In five years, I would love to be an industry expert that others can come to for ideas, help and strategy.
 I’ve had amazing mentors and managers in my past positions, so I’d like to be able to provide similar guidance, potentially taking on a leadership role.
-Finally, I’d like to have taken the lead on a projects I’m passionate about.
-I’m motivated by connecting my initiatives to the company’s larger goals, and I’m excited by the prospect of getting more experience in that.
+Finally, I’d like to have taken the lead on a project I’m passionate about.
+I’m motivated by connecting my initiatives to a company’s larger goals and I’m excited by the prospect of getting more experience in that."

-In this example, the candidate notes her desire to (1) increase her industry knowledge, (2) take on leadership roles and (3) head-up projects she’s passionate about in the next five years.
+In this example, the candidate notes their desire to (1) increase their industry knowledge, (2) take on new responsibilities and (3) lead projects they’re passionate about in the next five years.
 Here’s another example:

-“A few of my future goals for the next few years include leading a design team in some capacity.
-I’m excited about the prospect of working with product and events on developing streamlined processes—this is a natural fit with my project management background.
-I’d also like to develop my skills in user experience to aid in creating more user-focused designs all around.”
+“Some Of my future goals for the next few years include leading a design team in a formal or informal capacity.
+I’m also excited about the prospect of working with product and event teams on developing streamlined processes—this is a natural fit with my project management background.
+I’d also like to further develop my skills in user experience to aid in creating more user-focused designs all around.”

-In this example, the candidate includes (1) creating their own team, (2) more experience working with other departments and (3) developing skills that will strengthen his expertise.
+In this example, the candidate includes their goals of (1) practicing leadership (2) collaborating with other departments and (3) developing skills that will strengthen their expertise.

-Thinking of not only your plans for the future but also how to communicate them in an interview can seem intimidating.
+Mapping out your plans for the future and deciding how to communicate them in an interview can seem intimidating.
 Taking time to consider where you want to be in five years based on the job description, your interests and your goals can help you craft an answer that communicates why you’re the best person for the job.